sh2o/noaa-educators-network/webinar-roadmap.md

 - Participate in discussions

 ## Presentation Guidelines
-- Presentation length about 15 to 20 minutes, 10-12 slides
+- Presentation length about 30 minutes, 15-20 slides
 - Your summary, what questions did it raise? what don’t you understand? what do you want to learn more about?
 How does it apply to your work?